Adapting Noise to Data: Generative Flows from 1D Processes: Introduction

+In flow-based models, the default choice of noise distribution is Gaussian, which can cause difficulties when learning, for example, multimodal or heavy-tailed target distributions; we refer to the extensive literature \cite{wiese2019copula, HN2021, SBDD2022, pandey2024heavytaileddiffusionmodels, ghane2025concentration, tam2025statistical}.
+As a typical example, see the Neal's funnel in Figure \ref{plots_learned_funnel}.

+To enable sampling from heavy-tailed target distributions, recent state-of-the-art approaches typically replace the standard Gaussian reference with a heavy-tailed noise distribution.
+However, these methods still require manually tuning the tail behavior to match the data.
+For instance, \cite{pandey2024heavytaileddiffusionmodels} proposes a Student-\(t\) noise distribution with a tunable degrees-of-freedom parameter \(\nu\).
+Similarly, \cite{shariatian2025heavytaileddiffusiondenoisinglevy} extends the SDE framework to heavy-tailed settings by driving the dynamics with \(\alpha\)-stable noise.

+In this paper, we propose a novel \emph{lightweight} approach to design a noise distribution tailored to the data by \emph{learning} it directly from samples.

+Motivated by the componentwise independent structure of the Gaussian and the Brownian motion, we construct \emph{multidimensional} flows from \emph{one-dimensional} ones.
+This enables us to address the latter ones by their \emph{quantile functions}.
+While quantile functions can represent any 1D probability distribution, their monotonicity makes them particularly simple to parameterize, for example by using rational quadratic splines \cite{GD1982}.
+More precisely, for quantile functions $Q^i$, $i=1,\ldots,d$, we consider the \emph{quantile processes}

-The simplicity of quantile functions give us a flexible tool, which enables us to simultaneously learn the noising process and apply the FM framework.
-Our quantile perspective can further be extended to fit into consistency models.
+with i.i.d. $U^1,\ldots,U^d \sim \mathcal{U}[0,1]$.
+We learn individual quantile functions $Q^i_\phi$ such that their componentwise concatenation $\mathbf{Q}_\phi(\mathbf{U}) \coloneqq (Q_\phi^1(U^1),...,Q_\phi^d(U^d))$ is \emph{"close"} to the data by minimizing the Wasserstein distance between the data distribution and the noise.
+Note that this is a constrained optimization problem, since the noise is learned as a product of 1D measures.
+The simplicity of quantile functions gives us a flexible tool, which enables us to simultaneously learn the noising process and apply the FM framework.